 Near the Washington Monument in Washington, D.C., in a special memorial park celebrating each of the 56 signers of the Declaration, one of the 56 granite boulders is engraved with the name of Thomas Stone.
-Nearby, in the Rotunda at the National Archives Building, is a large mural painting by Barrry Faulkner showing a number of the signers of the Declaration, including Thomas Stone, who is shown standing in the second row.
+Nearby, in the Rotunda at the National Archives Building, is a large mural painting by Barry Faulkner showing several of the signers of the Declaration, including Thomas Stone, who is shown standing in the second row.

 Ruth March Hagan, descendant, 2010